awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-organize.md

 `parameter-name`

-For an example of how to work with parameter hierarchies, see [Walkthrough: Manage Parameters Using Hierarchies \(AWS CLI\)](sysman-paramstore-walk-hierarchies.md)\.
+For an example of how to work with parameter hierarchies, see [Walkthrough: Manage parameters using hierarchies \(AWS CLI\)](sysman-paramstore-walk-hierarchies.md)\.

 **Querying Parameters in a Hierarchy**
 Another benefit of using hierarchies is the ability to query for all parameters within a hierarchy by using the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API action\.
 For example, if you run the following command from the AWS CLI, the system returns all parameters in the IIS level\.